-Variety shows once ruled the airwaves of America, much like the reality shows and talent shows of today (both of which had their antecedents in the 50’s).
-The variety show was a smattering of everything from comedy sketches, musical groups, song and dance, animal acts, to plate twirlers.
-The Doors appeared on the major variety shows of the day, including The Smothers Brothers show.
+Variety shows once ruled the airwaves of America, and much like the reality shows and talent shows of today, the variety shows had their antecedents in the 1950s.
+As the name would imply, variety shows were a smattering of everything, from comedy sketches to musical groups, song and dance, animal acts, comedians, and plate twirlers.
+Not surprisingly, The Doors appeared on the major variety shows of the 1960s, including The Smothers Brothers show.

 Tommy Smothers and Jim Morrison

 The Smothers Brothers were controversial because their comedy poked fun at “the establishment” and they clearly sided with the young and hip.
 If Ed Sullivan was known for censoring his guests, the Smothers Brothers were known for giving their guests free reign, and their show was notable for contentious performances.
 At one point, in September 1967, they became the first network program to host Pete Seeger since his blacklisting in the ’50s.
 Seeger’s appearance generated further controversy because Seeger played “Waist Deep in the Big Muddy,” an anti-war song that was interpreted as being an insult to President Lyndon Johnson.

 The Smothers Brothers were also popular with “the kids” because they hosted the rock groups that other shows wouldn’t touch, like The Who, Cream, Buffalo Springfield, and, of course, The Doors.
 In the opening segment of the show that featured The Doors, Tommy and Dick came onstage, and Tommy began putting on a gas mask and motorcycle helmet.
 Dick asked Tommy what he was doing, and Tommy replied, “Getting ready to go to college.”